Workplace Safety and Health Act Review

 • Regulations in Manitoba are clear.
 Education and enforcement is the issue.

-by Randy Pokrant, about 2 years ago
+by Randy Pokrant, over 3 years ago

 I have been a member of the Health and Safety industry for the past few years.
 The current Manitoba legislation and specific regulations are very clear.
 The problem is a lack of education around all 44 Parts of the regulations and a lack of enforcement of the same.
 For organizations that do not comply, there appear to be minimal consequences.
 Non-compliance appears to be commonplace across Manitoba, particularly for Part 9 about Working Alone or in Isolation.